coredns/coredns.io/content/blog/coredns-plugins.md

 +++
 date = "2016-12-19T08:00:24Z"
-description = "A introduction into writing middleware for CoreDNS" tags = ["middleware", "coredns", "plugins", "documentation"] title = "Writing Middleware for CoreDNS" author = "miek"
+description = "A introduction into writing plugin for CoreDNS" tags = ["plugin", "coredns", "plugins", "documentation"] title = "Writing Plugin for CoreDNS" author = "miek"
 +++

-As CoreDNS uses Caddy for setting up and using middleware, the process of writing middleware is remarkably [similar](https://github.com/mholt/caddy/wiki/Writing-a-Plugin:-Directives).
+As CoreDNS uses Caddy for setting up and using plugin, the process of writing plugin is remarkably [similar](https://github.com/mholt/caddy/wiki/Writing-a-Plugin:-Directives).
 This post slightly reworks (and simplifies in some cases) those pages.

-A new middleware adds new functionality to CoreDNS, i.e. *caching*, *metrics* and basic *zone* file serving are all middlewares.
+A new plugin adds new functionality to CoreDNS, i.e. *caching*, *metrics* and basic *zone* file serving are all middlewares.

-If you want to write a new middleware and want it to be included by default, i.e. merged in the code base please open an [issue](https://github.com/coredns/coredns/issues) first to discuss initial design and other things that may come up.
+If you want to write a new plugin and want it to be included by default, i.e. merged in the code base please open an [issue](https://github.com/coredns/coredns/issues) first to discuss initial design and other things that may come up.

-## How to Register a CoreDNS Middleware
+## How to Register a CoreDNS Plugin

 [Caddy](https://caddyserver.com) supports different type of plugins, CoreDNS, for instance, registers itself as a Caddy server type plugin.
 CoreDNS currently supports one type of plugins;
-a *middleware*.
+a *plugin*.

 Start a new Go package with an init function.
-Then register your middleware:
+Then register your plugin:

 ```go
 import "github.com/mholt/caddy"